An introduction to the role for Occupational Therapy in animal-assisted services

 Workshop Objectives – this module will provide participants with:

-- An understanding of the differences between an assistive animal, therapy animal, companion (pet) animal (including public access rights, training requirements etc)
+- An understanding of the differences between an assistance animal, therapy animal, companion (pet) animal (including public access rights, training requirements etc)

 - An overview of the underlying theoretical foundations of animal-assistive services